-In recent years, Italy has experienced one of its most serious economic crises, which has negatively affected industry, employment and government budgets.
+Over the past decade, Italy has experienced one of its most serious economic crises, which has negatively affected industry, employment and government budgets.
 National and international confidence in the economy have been seriously damaged and are yet to fully recover.
-Increased immigration with refugees arriving from Africa, and a major earthquake in 2016 have added new challenges.
+Increased immigration with refugees arriving from Africa and a major earthquake in 2016 have added new challenges.
 Recent governments have faced a difficult dilemma of pursuing fiscal stabilization or promoting economic recovery.
-The Monti government’s strong austerity measures, which included deep public expenditure cuts and a substantial reform of the pension system, were followed by the Renzi government’s more expansionary policies.
-Yet, the current Gentiloni cabinet has tried to achieve a delicate balance between fiscal sustainability (and respect for EU rules) and promoting economic development, the two political parties that obtained the best results in the 2018 elections, the Five Star Movement (5SM) of Di Maio and the Northern League of Salvini, share a much more confrontational attitude toward the European Union and its budgetary rules.
+While the outgoing Gentiloni cabinet tried to achieve a delicate balance between fiscal sustainability (and respect for EU rules) and promoting economic development, the two political parties that obtained the best results in the 2018 elections, the Five Star Movement (5SM) of Di Maio and the Northern League of Salvini, share a much more confrontational attitude toward the European Union and its budgetary rules.

-The Gentiloni government has fundamentally maintained the economic priorities of the previous government, namely promoting economic growth and addressing high unemployment.
-This has meant continuing a mildly expansionary approach to fiscal policy, although the current government has also paid close attention to fiscal sustainability.
-This approach is justifiable in the short term in view of the difficult economic conditions.
-Yet, the high level of public debt, which leaves the economy vulnerable to external financial shocks, will require a more aggressive policy of fiscal consolidation in the near future.
+The high level of public debt, which leaves the economy vulnerable to external financial shocks, will require a more aggressive policy of fiscal consolidation in the near future.
 A bolder approach to the spending review process should be adopted with the twin purpose of cutting waste and enhancing the efficiency of state bureaucracy.

-The reform of public administration initiated under the Renzi government has been continued by the current government.
-However, not enough progress has been made.
+The reform of public administration initiated under previous governments has not made enough progress and would require a more vigorous effort.
 The quality and efficiency of public administration is still far from satisfactory.
-Civil service recruitment at all levels needs quicker and more selective.
+Civil service recruitment at all levels needs more selective and less cumbersome procedures.
 At the same time, a rigorous performance evaluation process must be fully implemented for senior civil servants.
-The efficiency and speed of judicial procedures must also be significantly improved and the evaluation of the quality of judicial work must be stricter.
+The efficiency and speed of judicial procedures must also be significantly improved, and the evaluation of the quality of judicial work must be stricter.

 Corruption continues to be a key factor undermining the quality of public administration.
-It distorts public service provision and economic activity and inhibits modernization.
-The government has made important progress in addressing this problem but must continue its efforts.
+It distorts public service provision and economic activity, and inhibits modernization.
+Important progress in addressing this problem has been made but efforts must continue.

 The relationship between central government and local authorities has not found a satisfactory equilibrium.
 A clearer division of responsibilities is required, while sufficient funds must be made available to local authorities to fulfill their functions and mechanisms of accountability must be improved.